glankk/n64/README.md

 ## n64-ultra
 This is the experimental branch of the n64 toolchain repository.
-It targets `mips64-ultra-elf` and includes some patches to Newlib, GCC, LD, and GDB;
+It targets `mips64-ultra-elf` and includes some patches to GNU toolchain;
--   Newlib, GCC, and LD: Multilib configuration for targeting Wii VC, which requires lower optimization settings, with `-n64-wiivc`, and for disabling small-data sections and `$gp` accesses with `-n64-dynamic`.
+-   GCC: Multilib configuration for targeting Wii VC, which requires lower optimization settings, with `-n64-wiivc`, and for disabling small-data sections and `$gp` accesses with `-n64-dynamic`.
 -   LD: `--force-dynamic` option, used for experimenting with shared libraries.
 -   GDB: Remote protocol extension to the `T` stop reply which allows the `library` stop reason to directly include information about which library